charliealejo/SuperMarioLang/Readme.md

 by its ASCII code.
 * `:` __WRITE_NUMBER__: Writes the value at the tape position in the standard output as a number.
 * `,` __READ_CHAR__: Reads a character from the standard input and stores its ASCII code in the current position of the tape.
+If there are no arguments to read, a 0 (zero) value is read instead.
 * `;` __READ_NUMBER__: Parses a number from the standard input and stores it in the current position of the tape.
+If there are no arguments to read, a 0 (zero) value is read instead.

 ## Scenario tiles